-Unit 2: Sanctions, Remedies & Rights
+Unit 2: Wrongs & Rights

-Criminal law and civil law aim to protect the rights of individuals.
-When rights are infringed, a case or dispute may arise which needs to be determined or resolved, and sanctions or remedies may be imposed.
-This unit focuses on the enforcement of criminal law and civil law, the methods and institutions that may be used to determine a criminal case or resolve a civil dispute, and the purposes and types of sanctions and remedies and their effectiveness.
-Students undertake a detailed investigation of two criminal cases and two civil cases from the past four years to form a judgment about the ability of sanctions and remedies to achieve the principles of justice.
-Students develop their understanding of the way rights are protected in Australia and in another country, and possible reforms to the protection of rights.
-They examine a significant case in relation to the protection of rights in Australia.
+Civil law aims to protect the rights of individuals.
+When rights are infringed, a case or dispute may arise which needs to be determined or resolved, and remedies may be imposed.
+This unit focuses on the enforcement civil law, the methods and institutions that may be used to resolve a civil dispute, and the purposes and types of Students develop their understanding of the way rights are protected in Australia, and possible reforms to the protection of rights.

-Area of Study 1: Sanctions
+Area of Study 1: Civil Liability